-Rogues Restaurant, located on Dundas St. W in Mississauga, is marking their 29th year - a tenure that’s hard to achieve, especially in the food scene.
+Rogues Restaurant, located on Dundas St. W in Mississauga, has been around for over 30 years—very impressive for any resto.
 At Rogues, you can expect traditional fine dining with a twist.
 The environment is elegant and they have also taken care not to make it too pretentious or stuffy so you feel right at home.
 They have a large open kitchen so you can watch the Executive Chef Bevan Terry in action.
 The menu is inspired by the delicious cuisine of northern Italy and the Mediterranean.

 Located in the southwest corner of Mississauga on Royal Windsor and Southdown (yes that is still Mississauga) in a plaza is one of the best kept Italian restaurants in the city called Casalinga.
 This place can’t be any bigger than 40 seats and gets packed pretty fast, especially on weekends.
 They offer house-made gnocchi (small dumplings made from potato, semolina or flour that are usually served with sauce) and house-made gnocchi is usually hard to find, especially in Mississauga.
 That right there it says a lot about the restaurant.
 They also have thin crust pizza cooked in a stone oven.
 Casalinga has been around for a few years now and if they keep serving this hearty Italian food, they will be here for generations to come.